Suggestion: Watch the 5 minutes video tutorial before reading this article

 - Your rights to sell or rent out the property

 - If there are any encumbrances or mortgages since previous ownership

-It’s important that you do a title search in order to see who owns the title and if there are any encumbrances registered in the property, for maximum transparency.
+You must do a title search to see who owns the title and if there are any encumbrances registered in the property.

 A way to protect yourself could be, for example, to add a paragraph in your leasehold contract saying that you, as a lessee, must agree to any sale of the property.